Organizational culture plays a central role in companies. It incorporates the mission of organizations and shapes its vision.

 Organizational identity refers to what members perceive, feel and think about their organization.
 It is a commonly-shared understanding of the organization’s values and characteristics.
 Being grounded in the meanings and organizational symbols, it is embedded in organizational culture.
-Top managers communicate the identity to employees, but then its interpretation is mainly based on: cultural patterns of the organization, work experiences and external influences.
-Also, organizational image highly influence the company’s identity.
+Top managers communicate the identity to employees, but then its interpretation is mainly based on cultural patterns of the organization, work experiences and external influences.

 Bernstein, in his book Company Image and Reality: A critique of Corporate Communications (1992), gives a clear explanation of what an organization’s image is.
 In his opinion, it consists on the feelings and beliefs of the external audience, that may be different from the image that the company believes to have.
-Also, leaders’ decisions and everyday interactions between organizational members and external actors, influence the organizational image.
+Organizational image is also influenced by leaders’ decisions and everyday interactions between organizational members and external actors.

 Interdependence of Culture, Identity, Image

 As we can see from the definitions above, organizational culture, identity and image are strongly related and interdependent (more details about the relation between culture, identity and image see the article Mary Jo Hatch, Majken Schultz, “Relations between organizational culture, identity and image“, European Journal of Marketing).